import-ariel/bayes_beats/methodology.md

 2. Limited batch size to 1, and set accumulate_grad_batches to offset this
 3. Only fine-tuned lightweight LoRA/adapter layers, keeping backbone models in eval mode to save VRAM.
 4. Reduced the sequence length and feature dimensions in both the dataset and model configuration
-5. Turned of all unnecssary logging and callbacks (this will bite us later)
+5. Turned off all unnecessary logging and callbacks (this will bite us later)
 6. Regularly checked nvidia-smi/Colab VRAM usage and cleared the cache (torch.cuda.empty_cache()) between runs when necessary.
 7. Restarted the runtime as needed